 Discourage any land use that would generate traffic on minor or local streets other than normal traffic to serve the residences on those streets.

+Use Regulations: Section 4.01 sets forth the uses permitted by right or as special land uses within the Lake Residential District.

+Dimensional Requirements: The following dimensional requirements shall apply to the Lake Residential District.

+LAKE RESIDENTIAL DISTRICT DIMENSIONAL REQUIREMENTS TABLE